-Smallholdings for sale with buildings
+Smallholdings for Sale with Buildings

 Due to the very diverse nature of smallholdings, it may be the case that it comes with a liveable house, a storage facility or perhaps it will simply consist of land with no buildings at all.
 This is why it is important to consider the lifestyle you want before buying this type of rural property in the UK.
 If your intention is to live on the land and there is no existing house or building, never assume you will get planning to build.

-A smallholding which consists of empty fields is essentially land without planning permission.
-In other words, if there is no pre-existing permission, is is not a given that permission to build will be granted.
+A smallholding that consists of empty fields is essentially land without planning permission.
+In other words, if there is no pre-existing permission, is not a given that permission to build will be granted.
 Take legal advice if you are unsure of the status of any land for sale, especially if it is priced at the lower end of the market.
 That may be a sign that it is unlikely you will be granted permission to erect a dwelling.

 Under normal circumstances, if you are buying a smallholding in England or Wales, you should expect to be able to erect a storage building to store tools, animal feed, etc. It may be the case for there to be restrictions when it comes to the size of storage building you can erect, so check with your local authority or council before beginning any construction.

-Smallholdings for rent in the UK
+Smallholdings for Rent in The Uk

 A very good idea for anyone new to living in the countryside is to find a smallholding for rent.
 This can be the perfect way of finding out of this lifestyle is for you before you commit to buying a smallholding of your own.